payara/Payara-Community-Documentation/documentation/extended-documentation/notification-service/notifiers/snmp-notifier.md

 ### On the _domain.xml_ configuration file

+Modifying the domain.xml configuration is not a supported configuration method, so be careful when considering this option.
 To configure the Notification Service in the _domain.xml_ configuration file, locate the `notification-service-configuration` element in the tree and insert the `snmp-notifier-configuration` element with the respective attributes like this:

 ```
 <notification-service-configuration enabled="true">